naholyr/github-todos/README.md

 Github-Todos is a git hook to convert your TODOs into Github issues.

-## Still a WIP

-The tool is not usable yet, very important features are missing:

-* Detect (or ask for) Github repository of the project
-* Ask user before creating issue (or very smart detection of false-positives?)
-* Configuration options to not trigger the hook on every branch or files

 ## Basic usage

 * Install hook on your repository